nazil-the-professor/Driver_Drowsiness_detection_system/README.md

 ## Introduction

 This project is a driver drowsiness detection system that aims to prevent accidents  caused by drowsy driving.
-It detects drowsiness in real-time by analyzing the driver's facial features and behavior using computer vision techniques.
+It detects drowsiness in real-time by analyzing the driver's facial features and behavior using computer vision techniques..

 ## Features